 The NaviNet Acquisition has been accounted for using the acquisition method of accounting in accordance with current accounting guidance for business combinations and non-controlling interests.
 Under the acquisition method, the total purchase price for the acquisition will be allocated to the net identifiable tangible and intangible assets acquired and liabilities assumed based on their estimated fair values.
 Any excess of the preliminary purchase price over the estimated fair value of identified assets acquired and liabilities assumed is recognized as goodwill.
 We have performed a preliminary valuation analysis of the NaviNet assets acquired and liabilities assumed and the related allocation of the estimated consideration transferred to such items.
 As a result, amounts used in these unaudited pro forma condensed combined financial statements may differ from the actual amounts once we have determined the final allocation of the consideration transferred and completed the detailed valuation analysis and calculations necessary to finalize the required purchase price allocations.
-Accordingly, the final allocation of the consideration transferred amounts included herein.
+Accordingly, the final allocation of the consideration transferred and its effect on the results of operations may differ materially from the estimated allocation and unaudited pro forma combined amounts included herein.